-Made with only four ingredients, these honey lemon homemade cough drops are a natural sore throat remedy.
-Honey-based and made with immune-boosting ingredients, these DIY throat lozenges are both healing and soothing.
+Made with only four ingredients, these Homemade Honey Lemon Cough Drops are a natural sore throat remedy.
+Honey-based and made with immune-boosting ingredients, these DIY throat lozenges are both healing and soothing, the perfect way to relieve a dry, scratchy throat.

 Sources used in this blog post: benefits of honey, benefits of ginger, health benefits of lemon.